Elaunin: Aging

-Research Findings
+Research

 Elaunin fibers have been found within the secretory coil of human eccrine sweat glands.
 They were found in bundles of microtubules which had a different constancy than elastic fibers.
 The elaunin fibers found in the secretory coil had a less thick appearance than that of elastic fibers.
 Elaunin can be identified where the fibers of the gingival ligament are.
 There are elastic fibers, and one of the main types of elastic fibers is elaunin.
 In the papillary dermis, elaunin is lost when in reduction.

+Proteins such as Fibulin-5 keep elastic fibers organized and functional.
+Fibulin-5 levels can drop due to normal aging or damage caused by UV exposure, this makes the elastic fibers start to lose its structure.
+They contribute to maintaining elasticity but are also sensitive to environmental stress and the natural aging process.

+Role in periodontal tissues

+Elaunin fibers in the periodontal ligament (PDL) have connective tissue that anchors each tooth to the surrounding bone and helps cushion the forces we generate while chewing.
+In studies on rat molars, researchers found that elaunin fibers appear alongside oxytalan and mature elastic fibers.
+It forms a flexible network that allows the PDL to stretch during function and then return to its original shape (Sawada et al., 2006).